Header Image

 by Roland Fakler

-I am a freethinker, a humanist and Faklerianer.
-That is: I am not a follower, but I belief in myself, in my humanistic values and in my common sense.
+I am a freethinker, a humanist and a Faklerianer.
+That is: I am not a follower, but I believe in myself, in my humanistic values and my common sense.
 A divine power or a hereafter I cannot identify.

-Unfortunately it must be stated that the multitude of the people is deeply irrational.
-I am always stunned about what unreasonable things intelligent people can believe.
+Unfortunately, it must be stated that the multitude of people is deeply irrational.
+I am always stunned by what unreasonable things intelligent people can believe.
 Probably for many people the real world is simply too banal, too hard or too hopeless.
-It is also a difficult job to overcome the beliefs that had been inoculated upon one’s brain for years, especially if they are still present among friends, relatives and neighbours.
+It is also a difficult job to overcome the beliefs that have been inoculated upon one’s brain for years, especially if they are still present among friends, relatives and neighbours.
 What you have imbibed with mother’s milk, is in your flesh and blood.
 Many people have a need for leadership, guidance, worship and orientation in a world that is not the thing one would have wished for.

 Which cooperative structures would help to reach more people with the humanistic body of thought?

-Epicurs garden is already a very good idea to connect like-minded people.
+Epicurs garden is already a very good idea for connecting like-minded people.
 Unfortunately, we do not all live in a village; from this certainly pleasant, stimulating collective experiences would arise.

 In my parental home, in southern Germany, I had been brought up as a Catholic and I experienced a strict Catholic education in a boarding school later.
 We had to pray much, at least three times a day, and we had to believe what the Church taught.
 Wrong, that is non-Catholic, thinking was criticized by our educators and punished by God at the latest after death with hell and purgatory …at least they wanted to make us believe so.
 Promotion prospects in heaven and on earth were definitely much better if you did not ask questions.
 Believing without thinking was the ideal of our education.
 This went against my urge to ‚think freely‘.
 At the age of sixteen I left the boarding school as a convinced heretic and devoted myself from now on to the search of the “true truth” that we had not been allowed to find there.

-5. Concrete own experiences with religion: Do you have concrete own experiences with religiosity, the wish to belief and/or esotericism?
+- Concrete own experiences with religion: Do you have concrete own experiences with religiosity, the wish to believe and/or esotericism?
 Do you live alternatives free of belief to religious rituals?
 If so, which?

-Until the tenth year of my life I had been religious unavoidably through education.
-On the one hand religion offered comfort; on the other hand problems were not really solved, because one developed a complete false understanding of the world.
+Until the tenth year of my life, I had been religious unavoidably through education.
+On the one hand, religion offered comfort; on the other hand, problems were not really solved, because one developed a complete false understanding of the world.
 One believed that one could solve every problem by praying, however, one felt only self-righteous and delusively confident.
 One believed to belong to the right believers and to the “chosen people”, whereas it had simply been a coincidence by birth that I had been catholic and not Hindu.
-Finally outside of my community there had been many believers of a different kind, who, as I had to realize soon, insisted to have the right believe as certain as I did.
-For us this had been second class people.
-At least one felt a certain distance to them.
-The confessional education had achieved to see in other people not human beings but wrong-believers.
+Finally, outside of my community, there had been many believers of a different kind, who, as I had to realize soon, insisted on having the right believe as certain as I did.
+For us, this had been second-class people.
+At least one felt a certain distance from them.
+Confessional education had achieved to see in other people, not human beings but wrong-believers.

 Watching and painting sunsets and natural wonders is religion too.

-7. The freedom of living own wishes and thoughts.
+- The freedom to live own wishes and thoughts.

 It is the aim of my life to develop my personality, to acquire skills and knowledge and to use them as meaningful as possible.
 I stand in the tradition of the European Enlightenment and confess to a humanistic way of life concentrated on this world.
-Under humanism I understand everything what the Latin word ‚humanitas‘ means, namely education, humanity, kindness, courtesy, humanity.
+Under humanism, I understand everything that the Latin word ‘humanitas’ means, namely education, kindness, courtesy, and humanity.

-9. Practical humanism: Do you think it is meaningful and possible to convince other people of your world view?
+- Practical humanism: Do you think it is meaningful and possible to convince other people of your worldview?
 If so: How?

 Every reasonable person should definitely say what he thinks.
-Unfortunately too few people do this, being afraid of disadvantages or being afraid of the religious majority.
+Unfortunately, too few people do this, being afraid of disadvantages or being afraid of the religious majority.
 I am tolerant, as long as religion causes no evil and does not hinder the progress of thinking.
 The masses simply have a strong need for religion.
 If faith would have caused only good, I would not criticize much.
-However, who has studied history knows that religions, after all the intolerant Abrahamic religions have caused much mischief and still do, purely by their intolerance.
+However, those who have studied history know that religions, after all the intolerant Abrahamic religions have caused much mischief and still do, purely by their intolerance.
 The churches had always been much concerned about power, goods and privileges – until today.
-Because a man (Jesus) has claimed to be the Son of God or the last prophet (Muhammad), quarrel and persecution were triggered, which millions of people, who could not believe that, fell victim to.
+Because a man (Jesus) claimed to be the Son of God or the last prophet (Muhammad), quarrels and persecution were triggered, which millions of people, who could not believe that, fell victim to.
 This must be mentioned when counting the fruits of these religions.

 As a summary of my findings, I have written a book with the title “About persecutors and persecuted people” – Subtitle: “Lessons learnt from history”.

-In discussions and letters to newspapers, I always hint to this eternal problem too.
+In discussions and letters to newspapers, I always hint at this eternal problem too.

 I expect that after my death I’ll feel just as I did before my birth – namely not at all.
 That seems to me to be a pleasant state, which I must not be afraid of.
-I would like to have the freedom finishing my life, if I think it is the right thing to do so.
-However I have no inclination for dramatic solutions.
-A pill would be the best…it is unfortunately not simply available until now…that’s good so too.
+I would like to have the freedom to finish my life, if I think it is the right thing to do so.
+However, I have no inclination for dramatic solutions.
+A pill would be the best…it is unfortunately not simply available until now…that’s good too.
 One has to discuss this openly and find solutions.

 Euthanasia should not become a business!

-13. Humanism and spirituality: Do you think that humanistic life needs places of spirituality, of memory or meditation?
-If so, how could these places look like?
+- Humanism and spirituality: Do you think that humanistic life needs places of spirituality, memory or meditation?
+If so, what could these places look like?

-If it is necessary, I don’t know, but I would find it excellent, if there would be such places.
-If I enter churches, and sometimes I do this in fact, I ask myself the question: How would I outfit this room to feel comfortable with my worldview.
-It would have to be a bright, comfortable room, flooded with light, not a moldy crypt which smells of blood and corpses, without martyr pictures, without torture instruments and torture knee benches, without excessive splendor, with pictures that glorify nature, with pictures that give courage and strength to live one’s life, or which show the fighters for the benefit of mankind, the heroes that fought for enlightenment and freedom.
-In the center should be a globe and at the ceiling the stars should twinkle.
+If it is necessary, I don’t know, but I would find it excellent if there were such places.
+If I enter churches, and sometimes I do this in fact, I ask myself the question: How would I outfit this room to feel comfortable with my worldview?
+It would have to be a bright, comfortable room, flooded with light, not a mouldy crypt which smells of blood and corpses, without martyr pictures, without torture instruments and torture knee benches, without excessive splendour, with pictures that glorify nature, with pictures that give courage and strength to live one’s life, or which show the fighters for the benefit of mankind, the heroes that fought for enlightenment and freedom.
+In the centre should be a globe and at the ceiling, the stars should twinkle.

-14. Future and wishes: How do you see the future of humanism and what do you wish about it.
+- Future and wishes: How do you see the future of humanism and what do you wish about it?

-In the end common sense can’t be depressed.
+In the end, common sense can’t be depressed.
 That is: Humanism will prevail among educated people.
-To what extent humanism can achieve big masses too, depends on whether humanism can get into the schools and into education, whether it can satisfy the religious needs of the masses by places of meditation, music, rituals, emotions; whether it can give comfort and hope to the poor, the sick and the underprivileged people.
+To what extent humanism can reach big masses too, depends on whether humanism can get into the schools and into education, whether it can satisfy the religious needs of the masses through places of meditation, music, rituals, and emotions; whether it can give comfort and hope to the poor, the sick and the underprivileged people.
 Hereby much freedom and creativity should be admitted.

 “Epikurs garden” – “Who-is-hu” – Gesichter gegenwärtiger Humanisten © Evelin Frerk